PooyehA/Deep-LASI/docs/source/documentation.rst

 **Dropdown Menu View.** |br|
 The third dropdown menu **View** changes the appearance and settings of graphical interfaces on the different GUI sub-windows of Deep-LASI. |br|
 The sub-tab **Colormap** changes the color palette in 3D plots, e.g. on the Trace GUI surface, which show small zoomed-in areas of 24x24 pixels.
 These show the area around localized molecules in each channel, surrounded by the background mask, to control for possible impurities in the background.
 The default colormap is *jet*. |br|
 The **Plot Units** sub-tab controls the y axis of the intensity and FRET panels for individual single-molecule trajectories.
-Checking/unchecking of the different sub-tabs immediately updates the graphical interface and the way how a single-molecule trace is displayed. **Plot Units** provides the following seven different settings for displaying intensity and FRET trajectories:
+Checking/unchecking of the different sub-tabs immediately updates the graphical interface and the way how a single-molecule trace is displayed. **Plot Units** provides the following seven different settings for displaying intensities and FRET trajectories:

 ..  csv-table:: Plot Units Entries
    :widths: 15, 200